a-good-omen/hangman-remastered/README.md

 A terminal based version of the popular word guessing game Hangman.
 Remastered version of the previously published Hangman game.
 Includes added features, lore, animations and more.

-> If you find any bugs or see parts of the code that could be improvised make sure to open a pull request or comment in discussions.
+> Efforts have been made to meticulously remove erros and bugs from the code.
+However, if you were to find any bugs or see parts of the code that could be improvised feel free to open a pull request or comment in discussions.

 ## Requirements